frederic-perez/AmE-dictionary/data/idioms.md

 __the full monty__
 __the going thing__ :two: The latest and most popular trend, fad, or fashion. _My son came home asking to have half his head shaved—apparently, that’s the going thing these days!_
 __the golden rule__ :two: The maxim that one should treat other people the way one would like to be treated, often expressed proverbially as “Do unto others as you would have them do unto you.”
+__the good, the bad, and the ugly__ Idiomatic expression used to describe a situation or set of circumstances that has both positive and negative aspects, as well as some aspects that are particularly unpleasant or difficult to deal with.
 __the grand scheme of things__
 __the granddaddy of them all__ The biggest, oldest, most impressive, or most respected person or thing of his, her, or its kind.
 __the grass is always greener (on the other side)__ :two: _proverb_ Other people’s circumstances or belongings always seem more desirable than one’s own.
+__the grass is always greener on the other side of the fence__
 __the gray dollar__ The economic purchasing power of elderly people as a group.
 Primarily heard in US.
 __the greater good__ The benefit or betterment of the majority of people, especially at the cost of smaller or individual concerns. _The cutbacks our company must face will be difficult, but we assure you that they are for the greater good._
 __the Greek calends__